nicolafio/ait/readme.md

  - every specific part of the integration can be configured and/or disabled through the preferences panel at Preferences > Display > Arc Integration.

 ## Notes

-_Because this project is still in alpha state, feedback is appreciated.
-Due to the lack of knowledge of how things work in Thunderbird, mess-ups may be very likely, therefore everyone is welcome to report any visual bug that might be found._

 A major addition in the 0.4.0 version is support for "Dark" and "Darker" theme variants.
 If you are using Arc Dark or Arc Darker as your OS theme, you should change the styling of the integration to match the theme variant.